 Hardman says that he'd been told that West Virginia University had further developed a "State Half-Runner" and "Mountaineer Half-Runner" based on the Calhoun County strain, though he's not been able to confirm.

 Following World War II, younger members of many West Virginia families were less inclined to remain on the family farm and sought to find other employment, Hardman said.

 These former West Virginians could not find their favorite bean in local stores, so they asked their parents to have Hardman's Supply mail them what had been the savory staple of the family dinner table.

-A dinner was not complete without a "mess" of half runners on the table, Hardman said.
+Hardman said that dinner was not complete without a "mess" of half runners on the table.

 "The Early White is still the favorite in these parts," Hardman said.